OpenDevSpace/letscode/README.md

 **Please note:** This project is work in progress and absolutely far away from beeing ready for production use!

-### Constributions
+### Contributions

 The **letscode** platform is actively maintained and developed by OpenDevSpace, a student group creating open source applications at Ruhr West University of Applied Sciences.
 We are always looking for people and groups, who want to join us or support our development.

-You are an individual person?
+Are you an individual person?
 We appreciate your issues with feature requests or bugs and your pull requests.
 Located near Bottrop, Germany?
 Come along to one of our meetings :)

 Working on a similar solution with your group?
 Drop us a line and tell us!
 We are happy to hear from you!